 EAMv1's dynamics core and physics parameterizations are described in detail by Rasch et al. (2019).
 The continuous Galerkin spectral finite element method solves the primitive equations on a cubed-sphere grid (Dennis et al., 2012; Taylor & Fournier, 2010).
 Tracer transport on the cubed sphere is handled using a variant of the semi-Lagrangian vertical coordinate system of Lin (2004).
 The method locally conserves air mass, trace constituent mass, and moist total energy (Taylor, 2011).
 Turbulence, shallow cumulus clouds, and cloud macrophysics are parameterized with the Cloud Layers Unified By Binormals (CLUBB) parameterization (Golaz et al., 2002; Larson, 2017).
 Deep convection is based upon the formulation originally described in Zhang and McFarlane (1995, hereafter ZM), with modifications by Neale et al. (2008) and Richter and Rasch (2008).
 Stratiform clouds are represented with the "Morrison and Gettelman version 2" (MG2) two-moment bulk microphysics parameterization (Gettelman and Morrison, 2015).
-Aerosol microphysics and interactions with stratiform clouds are treated with an updated and improved version of the four-mode version of the Modal Aerosol Module (MAM4; Liu et al., 2016; Wang et al., 2020).
+Aerosol microphysics and interactions with stratiform clouds are treated with an updated and improved version of the four-mode version of the Modal Aerosol Module (MAM4; Liu et al., 2016).
+Regarding the stratiform-convection partition, the MG2 stratiform cloud microphysics and CLUBB higher-order turbulence parameterization explicitly provide values for condensate mass and number, as well as an estimate of stratiform cloud fraction, whereas the convective cloud fraction is not parameterized in mass flux-based ZM scheme (assumed to be <<1 for typical GCM resolutions such as at 1-degree grid spacing or coarser), and is diagnosed from cloud mass flux for cloud radiation calculation, which is treated as a tunable parameter.

 The EAMv1 used in this study has 30 spectral elements (ne30), which corresponds to approximately 1° horizontal grid spacing, and the total number of grid columns is 48,602.
-Vertically, there are 72 layers and the pressure-based terrain-following coordinate is used.
+Vertically, there are 72 layers using a traditional hybridized sigma pressure coordinate.
 The simulation is run for the time period from 1 January 2014 to 1 October 2016.
 We use a dynamic timestep of 5 min and a cloud microphysics timestep of 30 min.
 The large-scale circulation in the simulation is constrained using the nudging technique (Zhang et al., 2014; Ma et al., 2015; Lin et al., 2016), so that the model simulations can be constrained by realistic large-scale forcing.
 Specifically, horizontal winds (U, V components) are nudged towards the Modern-Era Retrospective analysis for Research and Applications, Version 2 (MERRA2) reanalysis data (Gelaro, et al., 2017) with a relaxation time scale of 6 hours.
 Nudging is applied to all grid boxes at each time step, with the nudging tendency calculated using the model state and the linearly-interpolated MERRA2 data (Sun et al., 2019).